Swetha-Vellampalli/udacity_project/README.md

     User Name   : sa
     password    :
     ````

 ### Run Application

 Open the browser and hit the following url to invoke the service.
 ````
 http://<url>>/person?firstName=udacity&lastName=finalproject
 ````
-THis is a post request which would create the person with those 2 names.The data would be persisted in the
+This is a post request which would create the person with a unique id along with first name and last name.
-inmemory H2 database
+The data would be persisted in the In-memory H2 database.